syncfusion-content/blazor-docs/blazor/kanban/columns.md

 You can customize the column header with `Template` property as shown in the following code.

-To get start quickly with Blazor Kanban component using Templates, you can check on this video
+To get start quickly with Blazor Kanban component using Templates, you can check on this video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=PjTgXuibei8" %}